AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 >
 >WORK IN PROGRESS

-In this part of the [AEM Headless Developer Journey,](#overview.md) learn how to use GraphQL to access the content of your Content Fragments.
+In this part of the [AEM Headless Developer Journey,](#overview.md) learn how to use GraphQL queries to access the content of your Content Fragments.

 * **Audience**: Beginner
 * **Objective**: Learn how to access the content of your Content Fragments using AEM GraphQL queries: